Courses

 Must register for lecture and recitation.
 Maximum of 6 credits allowed in course.
 Sections may be offered online.

 This course fulfills the capstone requirement for all majors.
-For English Education concentrators only, it fulfills both the capstone and a Category 3 or 4 upper-division English requirement.
 English majors who already have the capstone can count it as a Category 3 or 4 elective.

 This course fulfills a Category 2 or 4 elective requirement for English majors.